Myers–Briggs Type Indicator: Concepts

 Jung believed that for every person, each of the functions is expressed primarily in either an introverted or extraverted form.
 Based on Jung's original concepts, Briggs and Myers developed their own theory of psychological type, described below, on which the MBTI is based.
-According to psychologist Hans Eysenck writing in 1995 the 16 personality types used in MBTI are incomplete, as Jung's theory used 32 types, 16 of which could not be measured by questionnaire.
-Per Eysenck, it was unfair to Jung to claim the scale accurately measured Jungian concepts.
+According to psychologist Hans Eysenck writing in 1995, the 16 personality types used in the MBTI are incomplete as Jung's theory used 32 types, 16 of which could not be measured by a questionnaire.
 Both Jung's original model and the simplified MBTI remain hypothetical, with no controlled scientific studies supporting either.

 Differences from Jung

 Jung did not see the type preferences (such as introversion and extraversion) as dualistic, but rather as tendencies: both are innate and have the potential to balance.

 Jung's typology theories postulated a sequence of four cognitive functions (thinking, feeling, sensation, and intuition), each having one of two polar tendencies (extraversion or introversion), giving a total of eight dominant functions.
 The MBTI is based on these eight hypothetical functions.
-While the Jungian model proposes the first three dichotomies, Myers and Briggs added the judgment-perception preference.
-According to Myers' and Briggs', J or P indicates a person's most preferred extraverted function, which is the dominant function for extraverted types and the auxiliary function for introverted types.
+While the Jungian model proposes the first three dichotomies, Myers and Briggs added the judging (J) and perceiving (P) preferences.
+According to Myers and Briggs, J and P indicate a person's most preferred extraverted function, which is the dominant function for extraverted types and the auxiliary function for introverted types.

 Type dynamics and development

 A diagram depicting the cognitive functions of each type: A type's background color represents its dominant function and its text color represents its auxiliary function.

 The MBTI sorts some psychological differences into four sets of opposite pairs, or "dichotomies", with a resulting 16 possible psychological types.
-None of these are considered to be "better" or "worse"; however, Briggs and Myers theorized that people innately "prefer" one overall combination of type differences.
+None of these is considered to be "better" or "worse"; however, Briggs and Myers theorized that people innately "prefer" one overall combination of type differences.

 The 16 types are typically referred to by an abbreviation of four letters – the initial letters of each of their four type preferences (except in the case of intuition, which uses the abbreviation "N" to distinguish it from introversion).
 For instance: